Posted by Todd Hockenberry ● Nov 22, 2022

 In our experience with dozens of companies, working with consultants and agencies with a proven track record of success is the surest pathway to reaching your goals.
 Very few companies we have seen in the B2B SMB space have the internal expertise to execute a strategic inbound marketing strategy that significantly impacts company goals.

 We took on a new client that had hired a large, well-known national firm to handle their inbound marketing and, after 6 months, fired them for gross underperformance.
 Our new client hired them without getting any real references.
-TLR, on the other hand, provides a long list of references and access to active HubSpot accounts showing real data to show our effectiveness.
+We, on the other hand, provide a long list of references and access to active HubSpot accounts showing real data to show our effectiveness.

 For other companies, however, pure outsourcing isn't the right approach.
 Many companies bring agencies and consultants in to help build the internal team and train them over time to be able to run the program internally.
 This is an attractive strategy for companies that have more internal resources available in marketing and sales but lack inbound marketing expertise.